Meatpacking District in New York

 Chelsea Market is so big, it takes up a whole block.
 This former biscuit factory is filled to the brim with food stalls.
 It’s even one of the biggest ‘food markets’ in the world!
 Strolling around in the morning gathering goodies for breakfast is good fun.
-You can also compose a picnic basket and eat the delicacies at the 14th Street Park – the part of Hudson River Park located in Meatpacking District.
+You can also compose a picnic basket and eat the delicacies on one of the lawns of Little Island.
+This park on piles is only a few minutes walking distance.

 Meatpacking District is a nice area to go out and there are all kinds of stylish restaurants to start your night out with.

 Head to Dos Caminos if you crave Mexican food.
 It’s a popular Mexican restaurant in New York and there’s a good reason for that: the food is delicious.
 They have many locations but the one in the Meatpacking District is one of the nicest.
 Or head to Pastis for a French meal, a hip Meatpacking District-style bistro.
 Another nice place for a bite or drink is RH Rooftop Restaurant.
 This special restaurant is located on the roof of a furniture store.
 It is even possible to drink a glass of wine between the furniture and immediately choose a new sofa.
 But here you mainly come to enjoy a rosé in the sun on the roof terrace.